crytic/medusa/README.md

 - Since `medusa` is written in Go, we believe that this will **lower the barrier of entry for external contributions**.
 We have taken great care in thoroughly commenting our code so that it is easy for new contributors to get up-to-speed and start contributing!
 - The use of Go allows us to build an API to hook into the various parts of the fuzzer to build custom testing methodologies.
 See the [API Overview (WIP)](https://github.com/trailofbits/medusa/wiki/API-Overview-(WIP)) section in the Wiki for more details.
-- Our forked version of go-ethereum, [`medusa-geth`](link), exhibits behavior that is closer to that of the EVM in production environments.
+- Our forked version of go-ethereum, [`medusa-geth`](https://github.com/crytic/medusa-geth), exhibits behavior that is closer to that of the EVM in production environments.
 - We can take the lessons we learned while developing Echidna to create a fuzzer that is just as feature-rich but with additional capabilities to create powerful and unique testing methodologies.

-## Disclaimer

-Please note that `medusa` is an **experimental** smart contract fuzzer.
-It should _not_ be treated as a robust, fully-tested application that can be used in production systems.
-We hope that `medusa` will one day reach the same capabilities that Echidna has, but until that day, be careful with using `medusa` as your primary smart contract fuzz testing solution.
-Additionally, please be aware that the go-level testing API is still **under development** and is subject to change at any moment.

 ## Contributing